andrew henderson menu

 In order to apply for an E-2 visa, you must hold citizenship in a country that has signed an E-2 Treaty with the US, also known as a commerce and navigation treaty.

-Plenty of these countries have programs that will lead to citizenship, whether it is through citizenship by investment (CBI), residence by investment, citizenship by descent, marriage, or some other means.
+Plenty of these countries have programs that will lead to citizenship, whether it’s through citizenship by investment (CBI), residence by investment, citizenship by descent, marriage or some other means.

 But when it comes to the E-2 visa, not all citizenship programs are created equal.

-For example, one of the strongest options is a Grenada passport, which would allow you to stay in the US for five years under the E-2 visa.
-It would also grant you the opportunity to renew as many times as you’d like.
+One of the strongest options is a Grenada passport, which would allow you to stay in the US for five years under the E-2 visa.
+It would also grant you the opportunity to renew the E-2 visa as many times as you’d like.

-However, be aware that not all citizenship by investment programs are going to be worth the effort.
+However, be aware that not all citizenship-by-investment programs are worth the effort.
 Of the Caribbean countries with CBI programs, only Grenada has an E-2 visa agreement with the US.

-Citizenship to Grenada will cost you a $150,000 donation; not the most expensive option out there, but also not the cheapest.
+Citizenship to Grenada will cost you a US$235,000 donation.
+This is not the most expensive option out there, but also not the cheapest.

 Don’t Forget Citizenship By Descent

-At Nomad Capitalist, we are a bit more strategic than that.
+Nomad Capitalist is a lot more strategic than that.
 Once we delve into your family background, we might find that you’re already entitled to citizenship by descent to one of the E-2 countries through one of your parents or grandparents.

 Obtaining citizenship by descent will cost you a fraction of what you would pay for citizenship by investment.
 The paperwork can be much more extensive, though, and the wait time is unpredictable.
 In some cases, you might have your second passport in a few months… or a few years.

-For that reason, we have set up a service that can walk you through the entire process and handle all the bureaucracy for you.
+For that reason, we have set up a service that can walk you through the entire process and handle all the bureaucracy.

 Luckily, we’ve been helping entrepreneurs apply for this visa for years, so we have plenty of insights that should provide you with more clarity.